 To encourage butterflies to reside in your garden, it’s best to include food sources in the form of host plants for caterpillars and nectar plants for butterflies.

 A butterfly’s wish list also includes sunny open spaces, shelter from the wind, and fresh water.

 It’s also crucial to opt for using native plant varieties in your garden, as these will be the most beneficial to the butterflies and caterpillars in your area.
 Consult your local garden center or Cooperative Extension service for more information on native plants.

 Plants That Attract Butterflies

-For caterpillars, consider plants like violets, milkweed, and asters.
-Learn more about milkweed, the only host plant for monarchs.
+For caterpillars, consider plants like violets, milkweed, dill, and asters.

 Did you know: Monarch caterpillars ONLY eat milkweed.
 In fact, the monarch butterfly is also known as the “milkweed butterfly.”
 Read more about common milkweed.